Gold “Relatively Cheap” Compared to Other Assets: TD Securities Head

 Yet with the Federal Reserve being fairly constrained in its policy options, and willing to let inflation run higher weakening the dollar, Moya sees a fairly clear path ahead for gold.

 TD Securities’ head of global strategy Bart Melek also pointed to data reports as something that could end up as a significant mover of prices.
-Melek said that expectations are already low for the upcoming release of economic data, and that this could ring much louder than anything from the Fed’s minutes.2021, big banks, gold price, inflation, reserve
+Melek said that expectations are already low for the upcoming release of economic data, and that this could ring much louder than anything from the Fed’s minutes.2021, big banks, Featured, gold price, inflation, reserve